gocodezhang/MandJ/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 **FamilySpace** is a web application aimed to build a small social space for your family.
-Given the mass amount of information in various social media, we would like to create an intimate space for you to connect with your closest people.
+Given the mass amount of information in various social media, we would like to create an intimate space for you to connect with your family.

 ### Core Features